traject/traject/doc/settings.md

 ### Writing to solr

 * `json_writer.pretty_print`: used by the JsonWriter, if set to true, will output pretty printed json (with added whitespace) for easier human readability.
 Default false.

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.
+(Can include embedded HTTP basic auth as eg `http://user:pass@example.org/solr`)

 * `solr.version`: Set to eg "1.4.0", "4.3.0"; currently un-used, but in the future will control some default settings, and/or sanity check and warn you if you're doing something that might not work with that version of solr.
 Set now for help in the future.